Domestic Violence Defense Lawyer in Milwaukee

 Cases We Handle

-Domestic Violence Defense Lawyer in MilwaukeeDomestic violence can be a behavior or a set of behaviors by one person in a relationship whereby they try to control the behavior of another person, and often involves an act of physical aggression.
-In Wisconsin, domestic battery differs from other acts of assault and battery when the victim is the spouse, fiancee, girlfriend, boyfriend, or is a person who shares a child with the alleged abuser.
-Many people wrongly assume that two people have to be married to be accused of domestic battery, but it actually extends to anyone who currently or formerly resides with the other individual.
+Domestic Violence Defense Lawyer in MilwaukeeDomestic violence can be a behavior or a set of behaviors by one person in a relationship whereby they try to control the behavior of another person.
+It often involves an act of physical aggression.
+In Wisconsin, domestic battery differs from other acts of assault and battery when the alleged victim is the spouse, fiancee, girlfriend, boyfriend, or is a person who shares a child with the alleged abuser.
+Many people wrongly assume that two people have to be married to be accused of domestic battery.
+However, it actually extends to anyone who currently or formerly resides with the other individual.
 Examples of actions that can be charged as domestic violence include:

 • Intentionally inflicting injury or illness